Table of Contents

-Vendor and product ID.
-With
+Vendor and Product ID.

 of products is assigned a product

 the product ID.
 For example,

 046d:c016 stands for Logitech as a

-vendor, and the "M-UV69a Optical Wheel Mouse" product.
+vendor, and the M-UV69a Optical Wheel Mouse product.

-Alternatively, you can also specify "Manufacturer" and "Product" by name.
+Alternatively, you can also specify Manufacturer and Product by name.

 VBoxManage list usbhost